-- General, Special Revenue, Debt Service and Capital Project Funds. - Percentages decreasing over time may indicate unstructured budgets that could lead to future budgetary problems even if current fund balance is positive. - The rating is unfavorable as the City's governmental funds unassigned and assigned fund balance has decreased over the past few years.
-While unassigned and assigned fund balance decreased, total fund balance has increased.
+- General, Special Revenue, Debt Service and Capital Project Funds. - Percentages decreasing over time may indicate unstructured budgets that could lead to future budgetary problems even if current fund balance is positive. - The rating is unfavorable as the City's governmental funds is below that of similar municipalities.
+Council Reserves (mentioned in the prior slide) as well as the Local Option Sales Tax fund balance is the primary cause.
+The use of future Local Option Sales Tax revenues to fund current projects such the Fire Station 3, Bayview Community Center and Osceola Golf Course resulted in a negative unassigned fund balance which negatively impacted the indicator.